bertrandclim/parserrtm/README.md

 # installing parserrtm

 Two components are needed: (1) this Python library and (2) executables for the RRTM Fortran codes.
-The Python library is easy to install and I have a [compilation guide](https://github.com/bertrandclim/parserrtm/blob/main/rrtm_compiling_guide.md) for getting the RRTM executables from `/rrtm_lw/` and `/rrtm_sw/`.
+The Python library is easy to install and I have a [compilation guide](https://github.com/bertrandclim/parserrtm/blob/main/rrtm_compiling_guide.md) for getting the RRTM executables from `rrtm_lw/` and `rrtm_sw/` in this repository.
+If you are running anything other than Red Hat Enterprise Linux 8.10, you will probably need to compile RRTM.

 I've only ever successfully compiled RRTM on linux with the PGI/NVIDIA compiler, so if you're on another OS I'd reccomend using a virtual machine (like `lima` for macOS).